RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Hidden**

-A flag to indicate that the game is hidden.
-If the corresponding option has been set in the main menu, the game will not be shown.
+A flag to indicate that the entry is hidden.
+If the _Show hidden games_ option has been disabled in the _Other settings_ menu, then the game or folder will not be shown.
 Useful for example for DOS games to hide batch files and unnecessary binaries or to hide the actual game files for multi-disc games.
-If a file or folder is flagged as hidden but the corresponding option to hide hidden games has not been enabled, then the opacity for the entry will be lowered significantly to make it clear that it's a hidden entry.
+If a file or folder is flagged as hidden but the _Show hidden games_ is enabled, then the opacity for the entry will be lowered significantly to make it clear that it's a hidden entry.

 **Broken/not working**